Skip to main content

-Life is dire for children in Afghanistan, more than a year since the Taliban took control of the country.
+Life is dire for children in Afghanistan, more than five years since the Taliban took control of the country.
 Children are facing extreme hunger, exploitation, no education, endless disease outbreaks and, for many children, death.

 Crippling drought and the economic crisis are pushing Afghanistan to the brink of collapse, with food prices, unemployment and poverty skyrocketing.
 18.9m children and adults are facing severe food shortages.